-Purchasing a Raman Spectrometer?
+Purchasing a Raman spectrometer?

-To help deal with the challenges of choosing a new Raman spectrometer, our latest blog is intended to be used as a practical guide to allow PAT scientists, process development chemists, or process control engineers who are considering adopting Raman spectroscopy as a process analytic technology.
+To help deal with the challenges of choosing a new Raman analyzer, our latest blog is intended to be used as a practical guide to allow PAT scientists, process development chemists, or process control engineers who are considering adopting Raman spectroscopy as a process analytic technology.

 Features of a reliable instrument